4 Best Home Business Ideas that are Highly Profitable in the Philippines

 Subscription boxes make customers feel like it’s Christmas every month, and such a simple joy is what all of us can use right now.
 It’s also a good way to manage your inventory and make financial projections since you’ll have an idea of how many active subscriptions there are.
 If things go well, you’ll also get a predictable and recurring source of income.

-You can go with generally more popular options like personal hygiene products and school supplies.
-You can also go niche and start selling deck subscription boxes for magicians or enthusiasts or a supplies subscription box for writers and artists.
+You can go with generally more popular options like snacks, personal hygiene products and home supplies.
+You can also go niche and start selling deck subscription boxes for hobbyists or a supplies subscription box for writers and artists.

 Put yourself on the market on freelancer platforms, partner with agencies or just go solo with your own website — there are many ways to go about it.

-There are a lot of things you can do to drive income even when you’re stuck inside your house and unable to go out.
-Think about the ideas above and choose the one that works for you, your situation, and of course, your wallet.
+There are a lot of things you can do to earn income even when you’re stuck inside your house and unable to go out.
+Or if you just want to run a small business at home.